takiwaki/Blastwave/HYD1D/README.md

     qsub pbs_more.sh

 The simulation data is saved in `bindata/`.

+    ls bindata/

 ### analysis
-Open another terminal and go to analysis server.
-Here ?? below is 09-14.
+Open another terminal and go to analysis server, `an??.cfca.nao.ac.jp`.
+Here ?? is 09-14.
 To analyze the data, let us make `Analysis.x`.

     ssh <your account>@an??.cfca.nao.ac.jp